maddinat0r/samp-discord-connector/README.md

 F.A.Q.
 ------
+Q: *I get a* `libssl.so.1.1: cannot open shared object file: No such file or directory` *error (or similar) on server startup.
+How can I solve this?*
+A: You have to install the OpenSSL 32bit package for your distribution.

 Q: *I get a* `version GLIBCXX_3.4.15' not found` *error (or similar).
 How can I solve this?*
 A: Update your system.
 If that still didn't work, you'll need to upgrade your Linux distribution to a version which provides the gcc 4.9 (or higher) compiler.